g0v/councilor-voter-guide/README.md

 ## Load Data to your database

-We use sqlite3 by default, if you want to use another database, please set your database engine in local_settings.py.
+We use SQLite as the default database, if you want to use another database, please set your database engine in local_settings.py.

 ## Create Table & restore data